Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 5327.
 Semiconductor Device Physics.

-This course demonstrates how solid state physics applies to describing important examples of thin film device operation with emphasis on semiconductor devices.
-Additional topics may include photon and phonon effects on electronic properties, quantum phenomena, many body effects in solids, carrier transport properties, micro-electromechanical systems, and materials interface issues.
+This course examines the application of solid-state physics to the operation of thin film and semiconductor devices.
+Topics include principles underlying fabrication, characterization, and functionality of semiconductor systems.
+Additional topics may include photon and phonon interactions, quantum effects, many-body interactions in solids, carrier transport, microelectromechanical systems, digital logic technologies, and materials interface properties.
+Emphasis is placed on analysis of physical mechanisms governing device behavior and performance.
 Corequisite: PHYS 5314 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.